Rehabilitation servicesSkip section navigation

 Kenny Kids: Making lives work through play

 Bailey Kircher is a fun 5-year-old from Owatonna.
 Until recently, autism made it nearly impossible for her to express herself to her parents and siblings.
-Bailey receives therapy twice a week at Kenny Kids™, part of Sister Kenny® Rehabilitation Institute – Owatonna.
+Bailey receives therapy twice a week at Courage Kenny Kids™, part of Courage Kenny® Rehabilitation Institute – Owatonna.

 Attitude of gratitude

 Cancer survivor Marlene Miller's positive attitude has enabled her to experience joy in her journey through cancer diagnosis, surgery, treatment and rehabilitation.
 Yes, that's right, "joy" is the word she uses.

 Imagine not being able to use your dominant hand.
 You can't work.
 You can't do household chores.
 You can't even hold your grandchildren.
 That's what Linda Zeien's life was like after a fall in August 2010 left her with an injured shoulder and a swollen right hand that caused intense pain if she even thought about touching it or moving it.

 Getting better slowly